-Most signs within the city of Airdrie require a sign permit.
+Most signs within the city of Airdrie require a sign Development Permit.
 The Planning department reviews these applications in accordance with the Land Use Bylaw, which defines the type of sign as well as the requirements for it.
 Please refer to the Land Use Bylaw signs section for the types of signs, and where and under what conditions they are allowed.
 For more detailed information, please contact Planning.

 A portable sign is a sign that is mounted on a trailer or some other structure that allows the sign to be moved from site to site.
 The sign is used to display the announcement of special events, sales, or circumstances where a sign is needed for short specified time periods.

 An A-Frame sign is a self-supporting local advertising sign, typically A-shaped, which is set on the ground and may or may not have an external supporting structure.

 Yes.
 Portable and A-Frame signs require a valid Development Permit to be approved prior to placing the sign.

 *Beginning Jan.
 1, 2020, you will be required to submit a $250 Annual Application Fee.
 A sticker will be provided for you to place on your sign to indicate that you have the proper permit.

 How do I apply?

 Complete a portable sign application and include with it:

 - All dimensions of the sign, including height of the sign and the sign structure

 - Type of construction and finishing to be utilized